Thank you for your interest in working with the Citizens’ Environmental Coalition!

 In general, the student will coordinate events on behalf of the CEC, including the following events:

-- CEC’s Earth Day Houston event series in April 2017
+- Earth Day Houston in April

-- Preparation for the Greater Houston Environmental Summit in August 2017
+- Greater Houston Environmental Summit in August

 While the CEC works with professional bookkeepers and accountants, the CEC can provide volunteers with opportunities to learn about nonprofit accounting, including bookkeeping, reporting, budgeting, and preparing taxes and periodic reports.